kevinveenbirkenbach/cymais/roles/dev-git/README.md

 ## Overview

 Designed for Arch Linux systems, this role leverages the `pacman` module to install Git.
-It uses a fact (`run_once_git`) to control task execution, ensuring that the Git installation is performed only once per run.
+It uses a fact (`run_once_dev_git`) to control task execution, ensuring that the Git installation is performed only once per run.

 ## Purpose